Get the Help You Need from an Experienced Los Angeles Hostile Work Environment Attorney

 If you are dealing with a negative workplace culture or if you have recently been forced to leave your job to protect yourself from harmful situations, we can help you.
 Our attorneys have decades of experience helping employees in your situation.
 We know what you’re dealing with, we understand the financial and non-financial costs involved, and we can use our experience to hold your employer accountable.

 Allowing a hostile environment to exist is considered a form of harassment under California and federal law.
 A work environment can become hostile in two main ways—either: (i) harassing conduct is so pervasive that it creates a toxic atmosphere, or, (ii) harassing conduct is so severe that it justifies a claim under the Civil Rights Act of 1964 or California’s Fair Employment and Housing Act (FEHA).

 As the U.S. Equal Employment Opportunity Commission (EEOC) explains:

 “Petty slights, annoyances, and isolated incidents (unless extremely serious) will not rise to the level of illegality.
 To be unlawful, the conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people.”

-Conduct that creates a hostile work environment can take a variety of different forms.
+Conduct that creates a toxic workplace can take a variety of different forms.
 Supervisors and coworkers may engage in one specific type of harassment, or they may engage in a broader practice of harassing conduct that reflects a culture of discrimination.
-For example, a Los Angeles hostile work environment attorney may be able to help you file a claim based on one or more of the following:
+For example, an attorney may be able to help you file a claim based on one or more of the following:

 - Suggestive, explicit or negative comments about a person’s appearance